kriswilk/kickstart/README.md

-# config-ubuntu
+# config-linux
-Scripts and dotfiles to personalize a fresh Ubuntu install.
+Scripts and dotfiles to personalize fresh linux installs.